appleschaussaa/weather-display/README.md

 ​
 ### What I learned
 ​
-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+Upon going back to this project it was kind of stunning what we were supposed to be able to do with the current amount of knowledge I had at the time.
+I have been going back to this code on and off trying to get it to work while keeping as much of the old code as possible which was challenging because I did not even do the button events correctly let alone get the data to display correctly.
+The 5 day forecast turned out to be a total pain getting the data returned from the API to show inside the HTML card I already had.
+Eventually I stumbled upon the technique to just get it to display in a for loop and jquery to append it to the container which emptied everytime the function is called.
+I left the old HTML just because it looked nice than blank space.
 ​
-This challenge was quite literally a challenge to complete.
-It was a great learning experience to actually work with a more complicated form of APIs and correctly implementing them into Javascript.
-Also I'm starting realize I need to reread the acceptance criteria as I thought the city buttons were supposed to be fixed to refer back to and not be stored locally to appear when searched.
-​
 ### Continued development

-I will definitely be coming back to this challenge in my free time to get it as perfected as possible.
-I really like the use of Jquery as an alternated to plain Javascript.
-Even though it was not completed right now, I understand where I need to work on and improve.
-My lack of skill in creating Javascript is holding me back here even though I comprehend what needs to happen and could probably break down the full correct code.
+Not going to lie, I was a little burnt out by the time I got the searched city results to show that is was overwhelming to get the set city buttons to work so that would be my next objective to develop.
+Adding some spice to the design and media responsivness would be nice as well.
 ​
 ### Useful resources

-- (https://getbootstrap.com/docs/5.1/layout/grid/) - all of Bootstrap is very nice but when it comes to creating many container/rows/collumns this is very nice
+- [Example resource 1](https://getbootstrap.com/docs/5.1/layout/grid/) - all of Bootstrap is very nice but when it comes to creating many container/rows/collumns this is very nice
-- (https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) - helped with color change in the top banner
+- [Example resource 2](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) - helped with color change in the top banner
-- (https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys) - life saver for figuring out the weather API ​
+- [Example resource 3](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys) - life saver for figuring out the weather API
+- [Example resource 4](https://www.w3schools.com/howto/howto_js_temperature_converter.asp) - After a bit of confusion I realized the temp was showing in Kelvin and this helped with converting it
+- [Example resource 5](https://www.w3schools.com/jquery/html_append.asp) - Helped give the idea to append as the data is looped
+​
 ## Author